 ISK and ISOS at Bletchley Park (BP)

 problems before, with the introduction of numerous reforms and improvements

-that was used for the Abwehr's European communication, but by the time
+used for the Abwehr's European communication — but by the time

 the war was over, it was only in use on some internal networks.

-Had it been implemented on a large scale, as intended, it would
+Had it been rolled out widely, as intended, it would

-have posed a real problem for the Allied codebreakers.
+have posed a real problem for the Allied codebreakers at BP.